-The Ula River transports an unusual amount of rocks and gravel during the spring flood - in fact, no less than 1,300 square metres or 250 truck loads every year.
+The Ula River transports an unusual amount of rocks and gravel during the spring flood - in fact, no less than 1,300 square meters or 250 truck loads every year.

-Just below the dam, you may see remnants of the pier of the old Styggebroen Bridge.
-At the outlet of the Ula into the Lågen, there is built a fall, 4 metres high and 36 metres wide.
+Just below the Ula dam, you may see remnants of the pier of the old Styggebroen Bridge.
+At the outlet of the Ula into the Lågen, there is built a fall, 4 meters high and 36 meters wide.

 Reiret – a protected historical monument

-The resistance command of the Gudbrandsdalen Valley during World War II made its headquarters in this tiny shack in 1944. "
+The resistance command of Gudbrandsdalen during World War II made its headquarters in this tiny shack in 1944.

 Reiret (The Nest) was so well-camouflaged that you could stand on the roof without seeing the hut, and the Germans never found it.
 The hut has been renovated and furnished with some of the same equipment as in 1944.